neo-ngd/NEO-Tutorial/neo_docs_SmartContract_QuickStart/SmartContract_quickstart_en.md

 > [!Note]
 >
-> Users are required to add multi-signature addresses to all four wallets, otherwise the signature may be deemed invalid.
+> You must add multi-signature addresses to all four wallets, otherwise the signature may be deemed invalid.

 100mn NEO will show up in the contract address as indicated in the screenshot below.